 The Method of Loci

 The method of loci goes back to Ancient Greece.
 Similar to the Mind Palace, it’s all about remembering by location.
 Loci (sing: locus) is Latin for places.
-The story of the method’s invention is not only quite spectacular, but it also took place in a palace.
+The story of the method’s invention is not only quite spectacular.
+It also took place in a palace.

 Today, the method of loci is still used by mnemonists, people who memorise long lists of data in memory competitions.
 Partially thanks to Sherlock, the ancient method has been known more widely as the mind palace or memory palace.
 Apart from its name, there’s another way Sherlock’s iteration takes the method of loci to the 21st century.
 Watson was correct.
 As shown by the latest research, the Mind Palace doesn’t have to be a real place.